Controls

 Components

 A component groups several controls into a single reusable unit.
-Once a component has been created, it shows up like any other control in the control area and can be dropped onto any screen as often as needed.
+Once a component has been created, it shows up like any other control in the control area and can be dropped onto one or several screens.
 A change to the component itself (the master) is automatically reflected in every instance.
 Components are therefore ideal whenever the same layout appears in more than one place – typical examples are header bars, navigation bars, footers, KPI tiles, or status panels.

 Create a component